-Welcome to the Crossroads Leadership Academy
+Welcome to The Leadership Academy

-At Crossroads Leadership Academy students are selected to be part of a new school in the Lancaster School District.
+At The Leadership Academy students are selected to be part of a new school in the Lancaster School District.
 Its purpose is to meet the academic, social, and emotional needs of referred students through strong academics, behavioral interventions, and strong positive relationships with teachers.
 The curriculum focuses on project based learning, technology and development of leadership skills.
-At Crossroads Leadership Academy, students in 7th grade will develop critical, life-changing skills including taking personal responsibility, expressing themselves well, and making good decisions when problems arise.
+At The Leadership Academy, students in 7th grade will develop critical, life-changing skills including taking personal responsibility, expressing themselves well, and making good decisions when problems arise.

 Leadership Academy Specifics: